 Name Meaning LatencyTimer When set, the driver sets the latency timer of the board to the desired value.
 This should not be neccessary except on boards with a buggy BIOS.

-DMA_Enabled You may specify 0 or 1.
-If this parameter is set to 1 or is missing, the driver will use PCI busmaster DMA for transferring data.
+DMA\Enabled You may specify 0 or 1.
+If this parameter is set to parameter is set to 0, the driver will use stream mode.
+If it is set to 1 through 3, header mode will be used.
+The value then specifies the desired header length.
+Default is to use stream mode.

+1 or is missing, the driver will use PCI busmaster DMA for transferring data.
 Otherwise it will use programmed I/O which is significantly slower.

+ProcessHeader You may specify values 0 through 3.
+If this

+UseAVLHeaderMode The presence of this parameter instructs the driver that the AVL-style header mode is to be used when enabled by registry parameter ProcessHeader or an ioctl() call.

-ProcessHeader You may specify 0 or 1.
-If this parameter is set to 1, the driver will use the standard Iserver protocol.
-The default is not to use any additional protocol.
-LinkSpeed This parameter defines the link speed used by the driver.
-You may specify $10 (0xA)$ or $20 (0x14)$. the default is 20 .
+LinkSpeed This parameter defines the link speed used by the

+driver.
+You may specify 10 (0xA) or 20 (0x14).

+the default is 20.

-PollRetry When transferring single bytes via PIO, the driver minimizes the overhead induced by interrupt handling by first polling the device as many times as specified by this parameter.
+PollRetry When transferring single bytes via PIO, the driver

+minimizes the overhead induced by interrupt handling by first polling the device as many times as specified by this parameter.
 If no character can be transferred after this, the driver sets up an interrupt.
 This parameter does usually not have to be changed.

-FifoRetry Same as PollRetry, but used when waiting for the PCI matchmaker FIFO becoming full or empty.
+FifoRetry Same as PollRetry, but used when waiting for the

+PCI matchmaker FIFO becoming full or empty.

 Should also not be changed.

-Timeout This parameter specifies the timeout in milliseconds for link transfers.
-It defaults to 3 seconds.
+Timeout This parameter specifies the timeout in

+milliseconds for link transfers.
+It defaults to 3

+seconds.